fbpx

 Instructions

-2. In the bowl of a stand mixer, add in the butter, flour, baking powder, sugar, and salt.
-Mix until the butter has been cut into the dry ingredients and everything is combined.
-Add in the milk and mix briefly – just until the dough comes together.
+1. In the bowl of a stand mixer, add flour, baking powder, sugar, and salt.
+Mix briefly to combine.
+Add in the butter.
+Mix until the butter has been cut into the dry ingredients and the mixture resembles coarse crumbs.
+Add milk and mix briefly – just until the dough comes together.
 The dough will be a bit sticky but easy to handle.

-3. Transfer the dough to a lightly-floured board.
-Knead the dough about 12-15 times.
-With your hands, pat the dough into a circle that’s one-inch thick.
+2. Transfer the dough to a lightly-floured board.
+With the heels of your hands, knead it about 12-15 times.
+Pat the dough into a circle, 1-inch thick.
 If needed, use a rolling pin to even out the dough.
-Using a biscuit cutter or the top of a large-rimmed glass, cut out 10 biscuits.
-Place the biscuits on an un-greased baking tray.

-4. Bake for 12-15 minutes, or until the biscuits have become beautifully golden and their middles are done.
+4. Bake 12-14 minutes, or until the top of the biscuits are golden blonde and their middles are done.
+Immediately brush the tops with melted butter.

 Notes